IMRL/IMRL/README.md

 7. [gLoG-pathological-image-analysis](https://github.com/IMRL/gLoG-pathological-image): Hui Kong, Hatice Cinar Akakin, Sanjay E. Sarma, A generalized Laplacian of Gaussian filter for blob detection and its applications, IEEE Transactions on Cybernetics, 43(6), pp.1719-1733, 2013
 8. [gLoG-vanishing-point](https://github.com/IMRL/gLoG-vanishing-point): Hui Kong, Sanjay E. Sarma, and Feng Tang.
 "Generalizing Laplacian of Gaussian filters for vanishing-point detection."
 IEEE Transactions on Intelligent Transportation Systems, 14(1), pp.408-418, 2013.

 Come on to join us!
 We are always looking for students who have strong motivations in robotics/AI/computer-vision research and outstanding academic background in computer programming (C++/Python/Matlab etc.) and mathmatics.
-Please feel free to drop us an email at tom.hui.kong@gmail.com or konghui@njust.edu.cn.
+Please feel free to drop us an email at tom.hui.kong@gmail.com or huikong@um.edu.mo.

 -Yesterday is a history.
 Tomorrow is a mistery.
 Today is a gift.
 That's why we call it the present.
 - 珍惜今天，为你的理想、兴趣和好奇心而努力探索！